less-lab-uva/s3c/README.md

 # Repository Structure
 The repository is divided into the following folders.
 See the README in each folder for more information.
+* `approach/`
+  * Contains pseudocode descriptions of the approach described in Section 3.2
 * `carla/`
   * Contains Python files and bash scripts for parsing study data from CARLA, which will be automatically run as part of `generate_figures.sh`.
 * `env.sh`